ENTERING CANADA WITH A DWI

 Reasons for Inadmissibility

 Let's start with the basics.
-Something I hear quite often at the sports shows is people having trouble understanding why their misdemeanor DWI makes them inadmissible to Canada.
+Something I hear quite often at the sports shows is people having trouble understanding why their misdemeanour DWI makes them inadmissible to Canada.
 That's a good question and one that is fairly easy to answer.
-Here is a list of reasons why you may be deemed "criminally inadmissible".
+Here is a list of reasons why you may be found "criminally inadmissible".
 Some additional points to consider:

 • When an American or a citizen from any foreign country tries to enter Canada, their background is checked.
-Any offenses they may have on their record are assessed under Canadian Laws, not the laws from the country where the offense occurred.
+Any offences on their record are equated to Canadian Laws, using the laws from the country where the offence occurred.

-• For DWI, there is no such thing as a misdemeanor level offense up here.
-In Canada, DWI is always a felony and it is now considered a serious felony (what we call an "indictable offense") so under Canadian laws, you are considered to have a criminal record, even if the offense is not regarded that way in your state.
+• There is no such thing as a misdemeanour-level offence for DWI.
+In Canada, DWI is always a felony and it is now considered a serious felony (what we call an "indictable offence") so, under Canadian laws, you are considered to have a criminal record, even if the offence is not regarded that way in your state.

-• If you received jail time for the offense or someone was injured, this is considered more serious and makes it harder to get a permit.
+• If you received jail time for the offence or someone was injured, this is considered more serious and makes it harder to get a permit.

-• If you have more than one offense be it another DWI or some other offense, that is also a factor.
+• If you have more than one offence be it another DWI or some other offence, then you must apply for criminal rehabilitation at a Canadian Consulate in the US.

-• Your admissibility to Canada is determined at the border by the Immigration Official you encounter.
+• Your admissibility to Canada is determined at the border by the Immigration Officer you encounter.
 There is no way to get a "pre-clearance" over the phone.
+Or you can just apply for criminal rehabilitation prior to seeking entry to Canada.

-• The only way to be sure you'll get across the border is to be "granted rehabilitation" by the Canadian Government.
+• The only way to be sure you'll get across the border is to be "granted rehabilitation" by a Canadian Consulate.

-Canada and the United States are two sovereign countries hence the laws on the books in each country are going to be different.
-It works the same way for Canadians crossing into the USA, any offenses they have are considered under American laws.
-Many people state that Canada is "losing a lot of tourist dollars" by denying people at the border and that is true - we lose significant tourism revenue as a result of the DWI/border issue.
+Canada and the United States are two separate countries hence the laws on the books in each country will be different.
+It works the same way for Canadians crossing into the USA, any offences they have are considered under American laws.
+Many people state that Canada is "losing a lot of tourist dollars" by denying people at the border and that is true - we lose significant tourism revenue as a result of previous criminal convictions.

 Unfortunately, the situation is not likely to change despite the economic costs to Canada so the best strategy is to resolve the issue on your end.
-The next section focuses on the process to do that.
+The next section focuses on the process of doing that.

 Big Ontario walleye